-- Messenger is completely optimized for mobile or desktop.
-No more mobile configuration for email messages.
+- Messenger is completely optimized for mobile or desktop, meaning no more mobile configuration for email messages.

 Creating anything, especially something as complicated-sounding as a bot, is going to drive some readers away.

-Creating a Facebook Messenger bot does not have to be complicated.
+However, you should know that creating a Facebook Messenger bot does not have to be too complicated.

 - The programmer’s way

 - The easy way